yaroslavx/go-projects/readme.md

-## Hello in repo with some Go projects
+## Hello, this is a repo with some Go projects

 all projects in folders